Rhapsody of Fire: 2018–present: The Nephilim's Empire Saga

 Giacomo Voli, the second lead vocalist, joined the band in 2016 following Fabio Lione's departure.

 On 14 March 2018, the band had posted a narrative extract on their Facebook page, hinting that another album was being made.
 The band later revealed the title of their twelfth album The Eighth Mountain, as the first chapter of a new saga titled The Nephilim's Empire Saga on 16 November 2018.
 The album was released on 22 February 2019.

 On 6 April 2020, Vocalist Giacomo Voli in an exclusive interview revealed that the band is currently working on their next album.
 Giacomo said, "This year we will record the new album and probably start already in the summer.
 At the end of the tour, I will start working on the lyrics with Roby De Micheli because some songs are already in the pre-production phase so they can be released in the spring of next year.
 As for the development of the saga, we will continue to narrate the events of this strange protagonist who was able to get out of hell thanks to the Nephilim.
 There are many possible ways and we will see what will happen."

 On 22 June 2020, it was announced that drummer Manu Lotter had departed from the band.
 The band announced Paolo Marchesich as their new drummer on 14 July 2020.
 Alongside Sala and De Micheli, Paolo Marchesich was also a member of Sinestesia.

 Rhapsody of Fire had announced that the recording of the album had been completed on 24 September 2020, and were confirmed to be mixing the album with Sebastian "Seeb" Levermann in April 2021.

 Rhapsody of Fire released their EP, I'll Be Your Hero, on 4 June 2021 which contained a song recorded for the band's thirteenth studio album, Glory for Salvation, the second chapter to The Nephilim's Empire Saga which was released on 26 November 2021.
 A second single named after the title of the album was released on 9 July 2021.
 The third single off of the album, "Magic Signs", was released on 2 September 2021.
 The fourth single, "Terial the Hawk", was released on 15 October 2021.
-The fifth single, "Chains of Destiny" was released on 7 November 2021, along with a music video.
+The fifth single, "Chains of Destiny", was released on 7 November 2021, along with a music video.

 On May 12, 2023, Rhapsody of Fire had released the single, "Kreel's Magic Staff".
 The band later announced the second single, "Challenge the Wind", the title track for the studio album which was released on 29 February 2024.
 The fourteenth studio album, Challenge the Wind, the third chapter to The Nephilim's Empire Saga was released on 31 May 2024.
 Three other singles were released to promote the album: "A Brave New Hope", "Diamond Claws", and "Mastered by the Dark".
+The band are set to perform in North America as an opening act for DragonForce alongside support act Ensiferum in November and December 2026.